Heavy Mesons to Open-Charmed Tetraquark Decays: Conclusion

 \section{Conclusion}

-In this work, we study the decays of heavy mesons to these charmed tetraquark states ($T$) using a topological amplitude approach.
+In this work, we study the decays of heavy mesons to these open-charmed tetraquark states ($T$) using a topological amplitude approach.
 We first obtain the $T\to DP$ and $DS$ strong decay amplitudes by decomposing them into several topological amplitudes, where $P$ is a light psedo-scalar particle and $S$ is a low-lying scalar particle.
-Later on, weak decay amplitudes of $\overline B\to D\overline T$, $\overline D T$ and $\overline B\to TP$, $TS$ decays are also decomposed topologically.
-In addition, $B^-_c\to T\overline T$ decays are also discussed.
+Subsequently, weak decay amplitudes of $\overline B\to D\overline T$, $\overline D T$ and $\overline B\to TP$, $TS$ decays are decomposed topologically.
+In addition, we also discuss $B^-_c\to T\overline T$ decays.
 Our results can be extended to other modes by replacing $D$ and $P$ with $D^*$ and $V$, respectively.
-Furthermore, as our analysis is based on flavor, our result can also be applied to other charmed tetraquark states having the same flavor structure.
+Furthermore, as our analysis is based on flavor, our result can also be applied to other open-charmed tetraquark states having the same flavor structure.
 Our main results are:

 \begin{itemize}